The Jungle (Seattle): Population

 Firsthand reports in 2016 described distinct areas within the encampment.
 The portions under the freeway were referred to as "The Caves" and were within easy walking distance to a nearby methadone clinic.
 Alcoholism was more prevalent in the southern stretch while residents tended to remain isolated in the brush in the eastern section.
 A survey conducted by the city of Seattle and the United Gospel Mission later in the year determined 111 people remained in The Jungle even after multiple attempts to close the encampment.
 Approximately 80 percent were male.
 By race, 45 percent of residents were white and 45 percent were black.
-A large-scale sweep in January of 2020 counted 30 people among 75 partially abandoned tents and other makeshift structures.
+A large-scale sweep in January 2020 counted 30 people among 75 partially abandoned tents and other makeshift structures.